Goals and Requirements for Majors and Minors

 Goals for Majors and Minors

-In successfully completing a major in English, students will have:
+In successfully completing a major in Literature, students will have:

 - deeper aesthetic appreciation of poems, drama, fiction, nonfiction, and/or films as manifestations of imagination;

 - familiarity with the methods, theories, and issues of literary criticism;

 - the ability to advocate critical responses in classroom discussion and to listen to and consider the critical analyses of others;

 - the ability to analyze narrative and literary motifs and to present those understandings in critical papers.